cyberphone/es6-bigint-json-support/README.md

 ```
 Expected result: `{big: 555555555555555555555555555555n, small: 55}`

-_Note: this code is lengthy, complex and potentially incorrect_.
-There should be a `BigInt` method returning
+**NOTE:** _This code is lengthy, complex and potentially incorrect_.
+There should be a method
-for creating a value from a byte array in two-complement format like in Java:
+for creating a `BigInt` value from a byte array in two-complement format like in Java:
 https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html#BigInteger-byte:A-